GetSomeRest/client-view-save-animate-view.and.data.api/README.md

 - animate the saved views

 Buttons:
-"S" - saves the current view.
-You can also use Alt+S to do the same "A" - animates the stored views.
+- "S": saves the current view.
+You can also use Alt+S to do the same
+- "A": animates the stored views.
 It will start on the first view in the toolbar and keep switching to the next stored view until the last one is reached.
-"1".."n" - the stored views
+- "1".."n": the stored views

 Usage:
 It requires the user to pass in a valid access token and urn of the file they want to use as a URL parameter: